Links are provided at the end to reduce distractions.

 Race and race identity gave rise to racism.
-Race was first officially codified in 15th-Century Spain, as a result of the Spanish Inquisition.
-In this sense of the word, race was not drawing from the scriptural idea of ancestral lineage and heritage in the Bible.
+Race was first officially codified in 15th-Century Spain as a result of the Spanish Inquisition.
+In this sense of the word, race did not draw from the scriptural idea of ancestral lineage and heritage in the Bible.

-The counterfeit of social mobility in the social engineering of the 'races' informed attitudes of racism in the British colonies.
-By the time Africans were introduced in Virginia as slaves, the Spanish had over a century of experience with slavery being used to manipulate and discriminate against Africans both to justify slavery and to enforce and incentivize the system racism required.
+The counterfeit of social mobility in the social engineering of the 'races', informed attitudes of racism in the British colonies.
+By the time Africans were introduced in Virginia as slaves, the Spanish had over a century of experience with slavery being used to manipulate and discriminate against Africans to justify slavery and enforce and incentivize the system racism required.

 The first time the term 'White' rather than Christian or ethnic names—English, Irish, Portuguese, and so on—appeared in a public record was seen in a law passed in Virginia in 1691 that prohibited marriage of Europeans with Negroes, Indians, and Mulattos.

 Today, in the 21st century, we are harvesting the harm and erosion of racism—we only harvest what we plant.
-Racism evolves and adapts, it is deeply embedded in our belief systems about one another.
+Racism evolves and adapts, and it is deeply embedded in our belief systems about one another.
 Until we begin to go to the roots and dig up what lies underneath, we will inevitably continue to harvest the poisonous fruit of racism—personally and communally.

 Even among believers, racism is viewed differently by different people.

-A 1992 Washington Post article says that Blacks and other People of Color tend to see racism as an ongoing profound and pervasive condition of American life, while Whites tend to think of racism as individual actions or attitudes of bigotry that are the exception rather than the rule.
-But racism is not just a matter of what people think, it's also about how a world system operates by indoctrination and perpetuating lies, stereotypes, and myths.
+A 1992 Washington Post article says that Blacks and other People of Color tend to see racism as an ongoing profound and pervasive condition of American life, while Whites tend to think of racism as individual actions or bigotry attitudes that are the exception rather than the rule.
+But racism is not just a matter of what people think; it's also about how a world system operates by indoctrination and perpetuating lies, stereotypes, and myths.

-Bringing this topic to soul care (whole person) and self-care (self-nurture) discussion is meaningful and unavoidable.
-Meaningful because local churches have been complicit throughout the generations and that complicity has left many devastated and disenfranchised.
-To address the whole person goes way beyond melanin, it goes into our true multi-faceted identities.
+Bringing this topic to soul care (whole person) and self-care (self-nurture) discussion is meaningful + unavoidable.
+Meaningful because local churches have been complicit throughout the generations, and that complicity has left many devastated and disenfranchised.
+To address the whole person goes way beyond melanin.
+It goes into our true multi-faceted identities.